NervanaSystems/ngraph/README.md

-While the ecosystem shown above is all functioning, we have validated performance for deep learning inference on CPU processors such as Intel® Xeon®.
+While the ecosystem shown above is all functioning, we have validated performance metrics for deep learning inference on CPU processors including as Intel® Xeon®.
 Please refer to the [Beta release notes] to learn more.
-The Gold release is targeted for April 2019; it will feature broader workload coverage, including quantized graphs, and more detail on our advanced support for ``int8``.
+The Gold release is targeted for April 2019; it will feature broader workload coverage, including support for quantized graphs, and more detail on our advanced support for ``int8``.

-Our documentation has extensive information about how to use nGraph Compiler stack to create an nGraph computational graph, integrate custom frameworks, and to interact with supported backends.
+Our documentation has extensive information about how to use nGraph Compiler stack to create an nGraph computational graph, integrate custom frameworks, and interact with supported backends.
 If you wish to contribute to the project, please don't hesitate to ask questions in [GitHub issues] after reviewing our contribution guide below.